Augustin007/usefulpy/README.md

 [Check out the Usefulpy site](https://augustin007.github.io/usefulpy/)

-_Usefulpy site has not been updated in a while, it only includes things from 1.1.2 and before_
+_Usefulpy site is only updated on releases, it only includes things from 1.1.2 and before_

 # A note on documentation